Victor Cruz: 2011 season

-After the Giants lost Steve Smith to free agency, Cruz began the season as the team's fourth wide receiver, before injury to Domenik Hixon led to him receiving a larger role in the Giants win over the Philadelphia Eagles.
+After the Giants lost Steve Smith to free agency, Cruz began the season as the team's fourth wide receiver, before injury to Domenik Hixon led to him receiving a larger role in the Giants win over the Philadelphia Eagles in Week 3.
 Against a heavily favored Eagles team Cruz made a huge impact.
 Most highlighted was a Cruz reception made between two defenders in which he took to the end zone for a touchdown.
-Cruz finished that game with 3 catches for 110 yards and two touchdowns, the first and second of his career.
+Cruz finished that game with three catches for 110 yards and two touchdowns, the first and second of his career.

-On October 2, 2011 with the Giants trailing 27–24 to the Arizona Cardinals in the fourth quarter with under three minutes left to play, Cruz made a reception and went down without being touched at the Cardinals 29-yard line and released the ball as he got up.
+In Week 4, with the Giants trailing 27–24 to the Arizona Cardinals in the fourth quarter with under three minutes left to play, Cruz made a reception and went down without being touched at the Cardinals 29-yard line and released the ball as he got up.
 Believing that Cruz had fumbled since he was never touched, a Cardinal picked up the ball as if it was still alive.
 The play was whistled dead, but further replay after the game showed Cruz did appear to fumble.
 On the next play, Eli Manning threw the game-winning touchdown pass to Hakeem Nicks.

 In a Week 5 36–25 loss to the Seattle Seahawks, Cruz caught a one-handed 68-yard touchdown reception off a tipped pass.
 Later in the game, Cruz also lost a fumble, allowing Seattle to tie the game at 22.
-With the Giants down 29-25 inside the 20, Cruz slipped on his route with the ball in the air and in an attempt to catch the ball, tipped it into the arms of Brandon Browner, who returned it 94 yards for the game clinching touchdown.
+With the Giants down 29–25 inside the 20, Cruz slipped on his route with the ball in the air and in an attempt to catch the ball, tipped it into the arms of Brandon Browner, who returned it 94 yards for the game clinching touchdown.
+In Week 11, against the Philadelphia Eagles, he had six receptions for 128 receiving yards and one touchdown.
+In the following game, on the road against the New Orleans Saints, he had nine receptions for 157 yards and two touchdowns.
+In the next game against the Green Bay Packers, he had seven receptions for 119 yards in the 38–35 loss.